-Carbon dots is a new kind of nanomaterial which has great potential for biomedical application.
+Carbon dots are a new kind of nanomaterial which has great potential in biomedical applications.
 Previously, we have synthesized novel Zn2+-passivated carbon dots (Zn-CDs) which showed good osteogenic activity in vitro.
-In this study, we will further investigate the osteogenic effects of Zn-CDs in vivo which is essential before clinical use.
-Herein, Zn2+-passivated carbon dots (Zn-CDs) were prepared and characterization as previously.
-Then, the optimum dose for inducing osteoblasts was evaluated by MTS assay, intracellular reactive oxygen species (ROS), detectionalkaline phosphatase (ALP) activity test and alizarin red staining in vitro.
-Finally, a 5-mm diameter calvarial bone defect model was created in rat and Zn-CDs were applied for repairing the critical bone defect.
-It was shown that zinc gluconate (Zn-G) and Zn-CDs promoted the survival of bone marrow stromal cells (BMSCs) when the zinc ion concentration was 10−4 mol/L (Zn-G: 45.6µg/mL) and 10−5 mol/L (Zn-CDs:300µg/mL) or below respectively.
-Turned to the osteogenic capacity, the ALP activity induced by Zn-CDs was significantly higher than Zn-G. Besides, the results of alizarin red staining showed that the area of calcified nodules was increased in a dose-dependent manner in Zn-CDs group.
-Moreover, there were more calcium nodules in Zn-CDs group than Zn-G group at the same concentration of Zn2+ (10−5 mol/L).
-Taken together, Zn-CDs achieved highest osteogenic effect at the concentration of 10-5mol/L without affect cell proliferation in long term stimulation.
-Importantly, the volume of new bone formation in the Zn-CDs group (6.66 ± 1.25mm3) was twice higher than the control group (3.33 ± 0.94mm3) in vivo.
-Further histological evaluation confirmed the markedly new bone formation at 8 weeks in the Zn-CDs group.
-The in vitro and in vivo experiments revealed that Zn-CDs could be a new predictable nanomaterial with good biocompatibility and fluorescent property for guiding bone regeneration.
+In this study, we will further investigate the osteogenic effects of Zn-CDs in vivo which is essential before their clinical use.
+Herein, Zn2+-passivated carbon dots (Zn-CDs) are prepared and characterized as previously reported.
+Then, the optimum dose for inducing osteoblasts was evaluated by MTS assay, intracellular reactive oxygen species (ROS) detection, alkaline phosphatase (ALP) activity test and alizarin red staining in vitro.
+Finally, a 5 mm diameter calvarial bone defect model was created in rats and Zn-CDs were applied for repairing the critical bone defect.
+It was shown that zinc gluconate (Zn-G) and Zn-CDs promoted the survival of bone marrow stromal cells (BMSCs) when the zinc ion concentration was 10−4 mol L−1 (Zn-G: 45.6 μg mL−1) and 10−5 mol L−1 (Zn-CDs: 300 μg mL−1) or below respectively.
+With regard to the osteogenic capability, the ALP activity induced by Zn-CDs was significantly higher than that by Zn-G. Besides, the results of alizarin red staining showed that the area of calcified nodules was increased in a dose-dependent manner in the Zn-CD group.
+Moreover, there were more calcium nodules in the Zn-CD group than in the Zn-G group at the same concentration of Zn2+ (10−5 mol L−1).
+Taken together, Zn-CDs achieved the highest osteogenic effect at the concentration of 10−5 mol L−1 without affecting cell proliferation in long-term stimulation.
+Importantly, the volume of new bone formation in the Zn-CD group (6.66 ± 1.25 mm3) was twice higher than that in the control group (3.33 ± 0.94 mm3) in vivo.
+Further histological evaluation confirmed the markedly new bone formation at 8 weeks in the Zn-CD group.
+The in vitro and in vivo experiments revealed that Zn-CDs could be a new predictable nanomaterial with good biocompatibility and fluorescence properties for guiding bone regeneration.